reklatsmasters/btparse/README.md

 ## Lazy

 ##### `decode(input: Buffer|String) -> Proxy<Object>|Number|Array|Buffer`
 The main difference is that **all** buffers aren't decoded into a string in parsing time.
-Other entities parsed as in the main api.
 Required nodejs 6+.

 ```js
 const decode = require('btparse/lazy')